activeviam/mac/documentation/getting_started.md

 the necessary tools to explore and analyze the data consumption from any other ActivePivot application, starting from ActivePivot 5.8 onward.

+The project is built as a standalone Spring Boot jar file with an embedded ActiveUI application available on `localhost:9092` by default.

 ## Main Features

 * Off Heap memory usage monitoring